procedure2012/RocketQA/README.md

 ## Getting Started

 Refer to the examples below, you can build your own Search Engine with several lines of code.
+We also provide a [Playground]() with JupyterNotebook.
+Try 🚀RocketQA straight away in your browser!

 ### Running with JINA
 [JINA](https://jina.ai/) is a cloud-native neural search framework to build SOTA and scalable deep learning search applications in minutes.
 Here is a simple example to build a Search Engine based on JINA and RocketQA.